FC Barcelona: 1923–1931: Primo de Rivera, and first golden age

 On 3 July 1927, the club held a second testimonial match for Paulino Alcántara, against the Spanish national team.
 To kick off the match, local journalist and pilot Josep Canudas dropped the ball onto the pitch from his aeroplane.
-In 1928, victory in the Spanish Cup was celebrated with a poem titled "Oda a Platko", which was written by a member of the Generation of '27, Rafael Alberti, inspired by the performance of the Barcelona goalkeeper, Franz Platko.
+In 1928, victory in the Spanish Cup was celebrated with a poem titled "Oda a Platko", which was written by a member of the Generation of '27, Rafael Alberti, inspired by the performance of the Barcelona goalkeeper Franz Platko.
 On 23 June 1929, Barcelona won the inaugural Spanish League.
 A year after winning the championship, on 30 July 1930, Gamper committed suicide after a period of depression brought on by personal and financial problems.

 1931–1939: Republic, and Civil War: Assassination of President Sunyol

 Although they continued to have players of the standing of Josep Escolà, the club now entered a period of decline, in which political conflict overshadowed sports throughout society.
 Attendance at matches dropped as the citizens of Barcelona were occupied with discussing political matters.
 Although the team won the Campionat de Catalunya in 1930, 1931, 1932, 1934, 1936, and 1938, they did not win at a national level in this time, with the exception of their 1937 disputed title in the Mediterranean League.

 A month after the Spanish Civil War began in 1936, several players from Barcelona enlisted in the ranks of those who fought against the military uprising, along with players from Athletic Bilbao.
 On 6 August, Falangist soldiers near Guadarrama murdered club president Josep Sunyol, a representative of the pro-independence political party.
-He was dubbed the martyr of barcelonisme, and his assassination was a defining moment in the history of FC Barcelona and Catalan identity.
+He was dubbed the martyr of barcelonisme, and his assassination was a defining moment in the history of Barcelona and Catalan identity.
 In the summer of 1937, the squad was on tour in Mexico and the United States, where it was received as an ambassador of the Second Spanish Republic.
 The tour led to the financial security of the club, but also resulted in half of the team seeking asylum in Mexico and France, making it harder for the remaining team to contest for trophies.

 On 16 March 1938, Barcelona came under aerial bombardment from the Italian Air Force, causing more than 3,000 deaths, with one of the bombs hitting the club's offices.
 A few months later, Catalonia came under occupation, and as a symbol of the "undisciplined" Catalanism, the club, now down to just 3,486 members, faced a number of restrictions.
 All signs of regional nationalism, including language, flag and other signs of separatism were banned throughout Spain.
 The Catalan flag was banned and the club were prohibited from using non-Spanish names.
 These measures forced the club to change its name to Club de Fútbol Barcelona and to remove the Catalan flag from its crest.